-A move to Harlem with an aunt in the early 1940s would lead to the breaks that would allow her to leave poverty behind for good, but she experienced a different type of hardship, rejection and backbreaking work throughout her six-decade long career: Endless hours of dance rehearsals, and classes as both student and teacher.
+A move to Harlem with an aunt in the early 1940s would lead to the breaks that would allow her to leave poverty behind for good, but she experienced a different type of hardship, rejection and backbreaking work throughout her six-decade career: Endless hours of dance rehearsals and classes, both as a student and a teacher.
 Lessons to strengthen the distinctive, ambitious voice that alternately purred, seduced and cajoled.
 The stress of putting her own money into film projects, like 1958’s Anna Lucasta, and writing letters to southern theater owners who refused to show the film purely on “racial grounds.”